o-date/blank-research-compendium/README.md

 `[![Binder](https://mybinder.org/badge.svg)](http://mybinder.org/v2/gh/yourusername/blank-research-compendium/master)`

-Then commit and push this change to your GitHub repository, once it has updated, click on the pink 'launch binder' button in your README on your repository to start the Binder service in your browser.
+Then knit, commit and push this change to your GitHub repository.
+Once it has updated, click on the pink 'launch binder' button in your README on your repository to start the Binder service in your browser.
 First you will see the loading screen, which looks like this:

 ![](readme-images/binder-launching.png)